 While current research tends to agree that hairstyle should not be understood to have represented a particular gens, the Lombards were the exception that proves the rule.
-They were famously related to carrying long beards in their origin story.
-The Lombard signet rings, of which at least sixteen are known mostly from the seventh century, attest that the significance attributed to their beards was not limited to this narrative and the name that emerged from it.
+In their origin story, they were famously known to have worn long beards.
+The Lombard signet rings, of which at least sixteen are known mostly from the seventh century, attest to the fact that the significance attributed to their beards was not limited to this narrative and to the name that emerged from it.
 While these portraits differ in detail, they all show a frontal figure with different types of ear-long hair, mostly parted in the middle, and a full beard.
 There has been some discussion of whether they show Lombard kings.
-None of these rings bear the name of a king, which is why scholars debated whether these portraits show the ring’s bearer or the ruler in whose name the latter used their ring.
-One ring, for example, contains the inscription + RODC / HIS VIL, the last three letters probably referring to vir illustris.
-The figure has longer hair parted in the centre, a long beard, and is clothed in what seems to be a rich garment.
-His left hand is raised in what seems to be the gesture of adlocutio (figure 10a).
+None of these rings bear the name of a king, which is why scholars have debated whether these portraits show the ring’s bearer or the ruler in whose name the rings were used.
+One ring, for example, contains the inscription + RODC / HIS VIL, where the last three letters probably refer to vir illustris.
+The figure has longer hair, parted in the centre, a long beard, and is clothed in what seems to be a rich garment.
+His left hand is raised in what appears to be the gesture of adlocutio (figure 10a).
 Although von Hessen suggested that it shows King Agilulf, it has been noted that the figure lacks distinct regal insignia.
 Wilhelm Kurz, therefore, suggested that the portrait may be that of a dux or gastald.
-Other figures have been identified with more confidence as a king, given that a cross appears above the head that was interpreted as part of a diadem.
-However, these crosses seem to belong to the inscription rather than a diadem.
-This is the case, for example, for a signet ring found in Trezzo, which bears a portrait with a beard and hairstyle that compares to the picture just discussed (figure 10b) and the inscription ANSV+ALDO.
-Von Hessen suggests an identification with the Lombard king Rothari, whose famous edict, the Edictum Rothari of 643, was signed by an ANSVALD.
-He argued that the dative case of its inscription confirms that the figure is not the person who owned the ring, although Kurze is right that not much weight should be given to such grammatical finesses.
+Other figures have been identified, more confidently, as being of a king, given that a cross that was taken to be part of a diadem appears above the head.
+However, these crosses seem to belong to the inscription rather than to a diadem.
+This is the case, for example, with a signet ring found in Trezzo, which bears a portrait with a beard and hairstyle that compares to the picture just discussed (figure 10b) along with the inscription ANSV+ALDO.
+Von Hessen identifies it with the Lombard king Rothari, whose famous edict, the Edictum Rothari of 643, was signed by an ANSVALD.
+He argued that the dative case of the inscription confirms that the figure is not of the person who owned the ring, although Kurze is correct that not much weight should be given to such grammatical subtleties.
 Another comparable ring, which was discovered in a stone sarcophagus in the church of S. Ambrogio in Milano, together with other goods like a sax, spatha, and comb, is now lost (figure 10c).
-It shows significant parallels to the ANSOVALD-ring, in particular regarding its hairstyle and cross in the middle of the head and the inscription MARCHE+BADUS VIV(AS).
-The addition VIV reminds of the uter felix on Graifarius’ ring – provided that it was not meant to be VIL, i.e., vir illuster.
+It shows significant similarities to the ANSOVALD-ring, in particular with respect to its hairstyle, the cross in the middle of the head, and the inscription MARCHE+BADUS VIV(AS).
+The addition VIV is reminicent of the uter felix on Graifarius’ ring – assuming that it was not meant to be VIL, i.e., vir illuster.

 {insert fig. 10a / fig. 10b / fig. 10c}